 Prepare at least two selections with piano accompaniment representing the Classical genre, i.e., art songs or arias.
 The selections should contrast in style and in tempo.

 One selection should be in English, and the other in a foreign language.
-(Note: The English selection may be from the musical theatre repertoire.)
+(Note: The English selection may be from the musical theatre repertoire and may showcase musical theatre or CCM technique.)
 Memorization is required.

 Prepare two selections that are representative of your current repertoire.
 Include a selection or movement in a slow tempo as well as one in a lively tempo.
 The selections should demonstrate your tone quality, expressiveness, technique, and range.
 You should be prepared to play a chromatic scale and all major scales.
 You may be asked to sightread.

-Students applying for entrance to the Bachelor of Music in Composition degree must submit a portfolio of at least two compositions.
+Students applying for entrance to the Bachelor of Music in Composition degree must submit a portfolio of at least two compositions in addition to the audition on your primary instrument.
 At least one of the compositions should be for five or more instruments, and one of the compositions must include piano.